eloots/Pi-Akka-Cluster/exercise_102_display_cluster_sharding/README.md

 `curl http://node-0:8080/user/Peter`

-Read request can trigger rehidration of persistent actor.
+Read request can trigger restoring of persistent actor.
 This can be seen on display as quick updates of point number once system applies all updates from database to actor

 # Read state of cluster